ministryofjustice/et-full-system/README.md

 This allows the test suite to test the entire system to live in this code base - as docker-compose can setup the entire system for you.

-Of course, you can do it yourself without docker compose if you have the time and patience to run all of the services, setting them up on the right ports, configuring the URLs for each service to talk to another etc..
+Of course, you can do it yourself without docker compose and this is getting easier and easier now we have switched to all services running behind a single nginx server and using passenger to deal with the rails apps.
 If you do want to go down this route, you are on your own for now !!
-But, take a look at the diagram below and the files in the docker/test_servers folder - the docker-compose.yml and you can see the different services and how they are setup to talk to one another - you need to achieve the same thing but running everything on localhost.
+But, take a look at the diagram below and the files in the docker/test_server folder - the docker-compose.yml and you can see the different services and how they are setup to talk to one another - you need to achieve the same thing but running everything on localhost.

 The above could be done using 'foreman' (which is partly done in bin/foreman) to bring everything together and if someone